-The quality or Prana processed through the two nostrils differs corresponding with the qualities associated with the two sides of the brain.
+The quality of Prana processed through the two nostrils differs and corresponds with the qualities associated with the two sides of the brain.
 The nerves going out from the two brain hemispheres cross at the level of the eyebrows.
 The left hemisphere is connected to the right side of the body and right nostril; the right hemisphere to the left side of the body and left nostril.

 We breathe predominantly through one nostril or the other at any given time.
 The dominant nostril alternates rhythmically every 90 to 150 minutes.
 The length of the cycle reflects universal rhythms, individual temperament, and the personal state of mental and physical balance.
 The rhythm itself is mediated mainly through structures in the hypothalamus and pituitary, though other areas in the brain are also involved.